girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 2/React_Props_vs_State.md

 ```

-we passes the props as attributes and then access them inside our component using props.title, So props makes components reusable by giving components the ability to receive data from the parent component in the form of props.
+We pass the props as attributes and then access them inside our component using props.title, So props makes components reusable by giving components the ability to receive data from the parent component in the form of props.
 They are immutable.

 **Output :-**